-International peacekeeper, entrepreneur, coach.
+Founding board member, international peacekeeper, entrepreneur, coach.

 Sean brings over 20 years in international development and leadership coaching to African Road.
 With an entrepreneurial mind, broad experience, perspective as a South African national as well as his professional expertise, he provides an additional driving force and focus.

 With a wealth of experience of coaching social entrepreneurs and facilitating leadership development, Sean is often the mentor behind the great leader.
 With strategy, wisdom and his usual straight talking style, Sean has consulted for business and non profits across Africa, the Middle East, the US and Europe.

 A comprehensive range of skills, from strategy to program design and communications, Sean is an invaluable support to the African Road team.

 On the odd occasion that he’s stationary, Sean lives in Germany with his extraordinary wife Monica, and with their trio of talented children spread across the UK and Germany.

 Board advisor, force for positive change, community builder, author, artist.

 Kelly Bean is a local and international leader and encourager, as well as an activist for positive change.
 From a panel at United Nations Commission on the Status of Women to mud huts in Rwanda, Kelly has the extraordinary capacity to form friendships and be at home anywhere.
 A change creator, Kelly uses her skill to partner and empower others, encouraging community building for the sake of a better world.

 A visionary and strategic planner, Kelly is also an author and an artist.
 Kelly has been creating, coaching and leading strategic, diverse networks for over two decades.